DreymaR/BigBagKbdTrixPKL/Source/README.md

 	- Modifiers can be referred to by the first letters of their name so, e.g., 'LS' and 'LSh' both point to LShift.
 Also, VK or VKey = VirtualKey.
 	- Unicode points can be sent by the ~ prefix; a ~#### entry sends the U+#### character as used in MSKLC file entries.
 	- The shiftStates layout entry is now in the [layouts] section of layout.ini, spaced out so entries have more room and are clearer.
-	- Instead of the special Spc and Tab entries, use &Spc and &Tab, defined in the PowerStrings file.
+	- Since Space/Tab are used to delimit layout entries, there are now special '&Spc' and '&Tab' PowerString entries for them.
 	- Dead key abbreviations are now by code point instead of numbered, as in MSKLC.
 Example: The .klc entry 02c7@ is a caron DK; in EPKL it becomes @2c7.
 	- Added a Compile_EPKL.bat file that compiles the source code by running AHK2Exe with default settings.
+	- Fixed: HIG made a state8 image of semicolons.
+This was due to the SGCaps states (8:9) being added unnecessarily.  (つ_〃*)
+		- Also fixed some minor HIG bugs related to hex dead key values etc.
 * EPKL v1.1.2: Multifunction Tap-or-Mod Extend with dead keys on tap.
 Janitor inactivity timer.
-	- The EPKL.exe binary file is no longer version controlled.
-It can be compiled using the .bat file but is also provided with each release.
 	- Dead keys on Extend key tap.
 Examples: Tap {Extend, n} for parentheses with positioning. {Ext, z/Z} Undo/Redo. {Shift, Ext, letter} for kaomoji.
 	- Sticky Shift works to select Extend dead keys, and stays active.
 If you want the shift-P kaomoji tap {Shift, Ext} then P quickly.
 If not, wait.
-	- IniRead can now handle UTF-8 .ini files (but not UTF-16) allowing Unicode in all entries.
 	- For InputRaw/Send/AHK/Blind/Unicode/DeadKey/PowerString entry prefixes, both the old %$*=~@& or →§αβ«Ð¶ (AltGr+Shift+ISABUDP) work now.
 	- Direct dead key entries in the format <#> = <entry> work too.
 If the char is an uppercase version, append a plus (<#>+).
 	- "Janitor" inactivity timeout setting (e.g., 2 s) to release any stuck modifiers.
 These can happen with advanced usage.
+	- IniRead can now handle UTF-8 .ini files (but not UTF-16) allowing Unicode in all entries.
+	- The EPKL.exe binary file is no longer version controlled.
+It can be compiled using the .bat file but is also provided with each release.
 * EPKL v1.1.3: The LayStack, separating & overriding layout settings.
 Bugfixes.
 More kaomoji.
 	- The downloadable release asset .zip file now contains all files needed to run EPKL.
 No Source/Other/Data nor .bat/.git. files.
 	- The Kaomoji dead key now outshines the Extend layer with a related entry for each shifted letter/symbol, e.g., d( ^◇^)b vs (b￣◇￣)b.